edbook/Template/katex-extension/README.md

 katex_css = 'https://cdnjs.cloudflare.com/ajax/libs/KaTeX/0.9.0/katex.min.css'
 ```

-Finally move rendermath.js to the /_static directory in the root of your project
+Finally move rendermath.js to the /_static directory in the root of your project. </br>
 Note that you can follow the when they issue the latest version at:
 https://github.com/Khan/KaTeX/releases